-The ocean whitefish fishery in the Northwest Mexican Pacific can be traced back to the 1940s (Linder, 1947), and until the 1980s, it was considered a low-importance species (Sala et al., 2004), which may explain their absence from official landings between 1986-1996.
-As our catch reconstruction shows, its importance in landings increased in the late nineties (Sala et al., 2004).
-In the Gulf of California, an intense fishing effort for the roster hind was reported in coastal SON and BC during the seventies (Cudney-Bueno and Boyer, 1998).
-In the eighties, rooster hind catches decreased due to the rising demand for shark meat in Mexico until it resurfaced in the nineties (Cudney-Bueno and Boyer, 1998; Aburto-Oropeza et al., 2008), followed by a decrease until 2010, as our data shows.
-For the California sheephead, official landings were found in the early seventies and then disappeared from official statistics until 2000, around the time when its fishing importance in Baja California, Mexico, and Southern California, US, was reported (Rosales-Casian, 2011; Rosales-Casian et al., 2003; Hamilton et al., 2007).
-Like our catch reconstruction, the fishery of the barred sand bass on the Pacific coast of BC and BCS became important in 2001 (Domínguez-Contreras et al., 2018), which could explain its presence in official fishing statistics until late 1990s (CONAPESCA, 1997).
-The vermillion and starry rockfishes have been commercially fished in California since the nineteenth century (Love et al., 1998; Rodríguez-Santiago et al., 2020), but in the Baja California peninsula has been reported as important since the 2000s (Rosales-Casian et al., 2003) due to the lack of studies on the history of the fishery in the region.
+The ocean whitefish fishery in the Northwest Mexican Pacific can be traced back to the 1940s [52], and until the 1980s, it was considered a low-importance species [55], which may explain their absence from official landings between 1986-1996.
+As our catch reconstruction shows, its importance in landings increased in the late nineties [55].
+In the Gulf of California, an intense fishing effort for the roster hind was reported in coastal SON and BC during the seventies [53].
+In the eighties, rooster hind catches decreased due to the rising demand for shark meat in Mexico until it resurfaced in the nineties [53,54], followed by a decrease until 2010, as our data shows.
+For the California sheephead, official landings were found in the early seventies and then disappeared from official statistics until 2000, around the time when its fishing importance in Baja California, Mexico, and Southern California, US, was reported [56-58].
+Like our catch reconstruction, the fishery of the barred sand bass on the Pacific coast of BC and BCS became important in 2001 [59], which could explain its presence in official fishing statistics until late 1990s [60].
+The vermillion and starry rockfishes have been commercially fished in California since the nineteenth century [61,62], but in the Baja California peninsula has been reported as important since the 2000s [57] due to the lack of studies on the history of the fishery in the region.

-The catch of the northern red snapper can be traced to the late 1890s in Campeche Bank, being this region one of the most important between 1950-1970 (Carpenter 1965).
-Estimated landings decrease trends of this species in the southern Gulf of Mexico during the nineties have also been reported by Perez-Jimenez et al. (2022).
+The catch of the northern red snapper can be traced to the late 1890s in Campeche Bank, being this region one of the most important between 1950-1970 [63].
+Estimated landings decrease trends of this species in the southern Gulf of Mexico during the nineties have also been reported by Perez-Jimenez et al. [13].
 As our results show, FIPs and the promoted citizen science can be valuable tool to improve catch reconstructions that provide insights into the fishery trends of the species and allows us to step further in future population assessments and the development of management strategies.